 Milk Thistle seed (Silybum marianum): Milk thistle seed supports hormonal balance through gentle liver cleansing and regeneration.
 Liver health is vital for hormonal balance.
 The liver helps to filter toxins from the body, including excess hormones.

 Yellow Dock root (Rumex crispus): Stimulates bile production for healthy removal of toxins, supportive of liver health.

 Nettles leaf, root, seed (Urtica dioica): Nutritive; high mineral, vitamin and chlorophyll content.
 Supportive of gentle cleansing of the liver, lungs, intestines and kidneys.
 Great adrenal support.

-Red Clover aerial parts, blossom (Trifolium pratense): Red Clover is a nourishing food herb.
+Red Clover aerial parts, blossom (Trifolium pratense): Red Clover is a nourishing food-like herb.
 It is rich in a variety of vitamins and minerals.
-It is one of the best blood purifying herbs, aiding in detoxification of environmental pollutants prior to conception.
-Rich in phytoestrogens, may help protect body from xenohormones.
+It is one of the best blood-purifying herbs, aiding in detoxification of environmental pollutants prior to conception.
+Rich in phytoestrogens, it may help protect the body from xenohormones.

 Seaweed, leafy parts, variety of species: Seaweed is high in fiber which helps improve estrogen metabolism.

 Sesame seed (Sesamum indicum): Has the highest oil content of any seed, providing a rich source of omega 3 and 6 EFAs (see the benefits for hormonal balance above, under Evening Primrose Oil).
 Contains lignans which help promote healthy estrogen balance and hormonal balance.